 Two mornings every week are again set aside for practical clinical work, including visits to external establishments such as the RSPCA clinic, and one morning a week is used for medical demonstrations.

-This year is lecture free with tuition centred on small-group clinical teaching in which groups rotate through different disciplines in the hospital with individual clinicians.
+This is a 40-week lecture-free year with tuition centred on small-group clinical teaching in which groups rotate through different disciplines in the hospital with individual clinicians.

 You are given the maximum possible responsibility for the management of clinical cases, allowing you to develop your clinical and problem-solving skills and client communication skills in a real clinical practice environment.